 Bring your passport and copies of all documents you brought the first time!

 When I was trying to pick-up my card, they claimed they didn’t have my proof of insurance on file and needed me to produce it.
 I was lucky that it was still buried somewhere in my e-mails and they were very helpful and printed it on the spot.
 I have heard other people needing their proof of address again or some of their medical forms going missing.
 Copies are seem to be accepted.
 Better to have it and not need it than be turned away.

 Pick-up is pretty easy, again, when you arrive use the machine to get a number by logging in your reservation confirmation number.
 When your number is called, proceed to the counter.
 A passport check, a few signatures and payment for the card and I was all done!

 Now you have a Latvian residence card …

 The key really is to be prepared and have a good attitude going in.
 And always, a few words of Latvian (even if it is just es nerunāju Latviski) go a long way to this process being easy.

-This article about acquiring a Latvian residence card was kindly contributed by Tabatha Soltay, a Riga-based entrepreneur from Canada.
-She runs TabTalks, a custom board and card game company.
+Tabatha Soltay contributed this article on acquiring a Latvian residence card.
+She’s a Riga-based entrepreneur from Canada and runs TabTalks, a custom board and card game company.